chrisguest75/nix-examples/09_distroless/README.md

 * This produces images with applications containing only the binaries required to run them.
 * Would be nice if `ADD` supported --from syntax as I wouldn't need to copy the files decompressed.
 * Would also be nice if the `COPY` command supported an arbitrary list of folders to copy.
+* Removes header files and manpages.

 TODO:

 * Create a more comprehensive script that copies across listed bins and dependencies.
 * --output doesn't seem to work on macosx
 * slim down the ffmpeg builder and remove options not required.
-* Remove header files and manpages.

 ## Bake